 Dun & Bradstreet, or D&B, generates both reports and scores for businesses that have credit files with them.
 But you’ll need to put in a bit of work to create this file, or it could appear incomplete.

 Check your D-U-N-S Number

 To build a complete credit file through D&B, you first need a D-U-N-S Number, a nine-digit identifying number for your business.
 D&B may have already created one for your company, but if not, you can get this for free in up to 30 business days through D&B’s site.
-You can also expedite this and get it in five business days when you set up a CreditBuilder Plus account for $149 a month.

 If you don’t want to pay the monthly fee, you can get a free CreditSignal account.
 With CreditSignal, you won’t get unlimited access to your report, but you will get a monthly summary of changes to your business credit file along with other alerts and services.